On last day of Pope Francis lying in state, huge crowds flock to Vatican

 Tens of thousands of mourners have waited hours in line to bid farewell to Pope Francis, who died Monday after suffering a stroke at the age of 88.
 A higher-than-expected turnout prompted the Vatican to extend the basilica's opening hours overnight.

-The Vatican said Friday morning that more than 128,000 people had already paid their respects to Francis, filing past past his open coffin, which was placed in front of St. Peter's Basilica's main altar.
+The Vatican said Friday that some 150,000 people had paid their respects to Francis, filing past his open coffin, which was placed in front of St. Peter's Basilica's main altar.
 Some were praying, and some were holding smart phones aloft for a photo of the late pontiff, who is laid out in red robes with a bishop's pointed miter and a rosary entwined in his hands.

 The basilica stayed open until around 3 a.m. local time Friday and closed for just a few hours before reopening for mourners who started arriving before dawn.
 The three days of public viewing are scheduled to end at 6 p.m.
-Friday - an hour earlier than previously announced - after which Francis simple wooden coffin will be sealed.
+Friday — an hour earlier than previously announced — after which Francis' simple wooden coffin will be sealed in preparation for his funeral.

 Heads of state and royalty will start converging on Rome on Friday for Saturday's funeral in the Vatican's St. Peter's Square.

-President Trump and Argentine President Javier Milei are among the leaders arriving Friday, the last day Argentine pope will lie in state in the basilica before his coffin is sealed in the evening in preparation for the funeral.
+President Trump and Argentine President Javier Milei are among the leaders arriving Friday.
+Francis was born and raised in Argentina.

 The Vatican said 130 delegations are confirmed, including 50 heads of state and 10 reigning monarchs.